junegunn/fzf/src/README.md

 Contribution
 ------------

-For the moment, I will not add or accept any new features until we can be sure that the implementation is stable and we have a sufficient number of test cases.
+For the time being, I will not add or accept any new features until we can be sure that the implementation is stable and we have a sufficient number of test cases.
 However, fixes for obvious bugs and new test cases are welcome.

 I also care much about the performance of the implementation (that's the